Aziza Amir: Career

-After years in the theatre business she decided to get into the cinema business, She starred in what scholars arguably call the first Egyptian film ever made Laila (1927) was released on 16 November 1927.
-The release of Laila came after various problems with its Turkish Director Wadad Orfi and German producers.
-There were disputes while the film was being made and, as a result, Orfi was replaced by Stephane Rosti.
+Laila (1927), commonly considered the first Egyptian film ever made, marked Aziza's debut into film stardom.
+The film was released on 16 November 1927, following a strung of conflicts with director Wadad Orfi and German producers.
+Orfi was eventually replaced as director by Stephane Rosti, though some of Orfi's originally shots remained in the film's final cut.
 Both the media and Amir husband's family at the time of Lailas release opposed her participation in the film; Laila went on to be a success.
 In 1933, she wrote, directed, and starred in Pay for your Sins (1933).
 (Note: The film's title has several English translations; Atone for your Sins and Pay for your Misdemeanor are the most common.)
+It was around this time that Amir and her first husband would divorce.

 Egypt's film industry began to thrive in the 1940s; Amir began to write more screenplays as a result.
 She would eventually have seventeen writing credits to her name.
 Amir had an adopted daughter Amira who acted alongside her in the film My Daughter (1944).
 She would star and produce a total of twenty five films in her lifetime.
 Amir also starred in the silent film Fattah min Istanbul (1928) and played the role of Brezka in the film Ahl El Kahf.

-Amir got into the film industry and stayed and worked in different factions of film production, be it producer, actress or director.
-She produced the movie A Girl from Palestine (1948) about the Palestinian struggle with her husband Mahmoud Zulfikar and Soad Mohamed in the lead.
-Talaat Harb was cited saying "she achieved what men had not been able to achieve."
-Taha Hussein said "she possesses the golden voice."
+Amir continued to participate in the film industry in various roles, starring in, directing, and producing films throughout the rest of her life.
+Amir owned and operated her own production company, Isis Films, which would prove hugely influential to the creation and development of Egyptian cinema.
+Amir married Egyptian actor and director Mahmoud Zulfikar, who directed nearly two dozen films in which Amir starred.
+The couple co-produced A Girl from Palestine (1948), a romantic wartime drama highlighting the struggles of Palestinians amidst the ongoing war.